jm379/blog/posts/1-extending-ruby.md

 ---

-All the files in this post are available on [GitHub](https://github.com/jm379/blog/tree/master/src/1-extending-ruby).
+All source code used in this post is available on [GitHub](https://github.com/jm379/blog/tree/master/src/1-extending-ruby).